k-jelly1/Avanade-Hackathon/README.md

 ## How to run the backend server:

-Installing dependencies for backend cd into main directory of the project / 'Avanade-Hackathon' with the requirements.txt file then run:
+Start from main directory of the project '/Avanade-Hackathon' with the requirements.txt file:

 ```ruby
 pip install -r requirements.txt